MarcoDorantes/XlsxCommand/README.md

 2. [PowerShellGet 2.2.5](https://learn.microsoft.com/en-us/powershell/module/powershellget/?view=powershellget-2.x)

 ### Installation process
 The installation process includes a location for the `XlsxCommand` module.
 Such location is determined by the `Scope` parameter of the `Install-Module` CmdLet.
-The accessibility of the installed module is determined by the value of that `Scope` parameter (accessible to all users of the computer or accessible only to the current user of the computer).
+The accessibility of the installed module is also determined by the value of that `Scope` parameter (accessible to all users of the computer or accessible only to the current user of the computer).
 As the default value for the `Scope` parameter varies, checking  the related documentation is in order: [Install-Module -Scope parameter](https://learn.microsoft.com/en-us/powershell/module/powershellget/install-module#-scope)
 ```
 Install-Module -Name XlsxCommand